 Oxfordshire Domestic Abuse Service (ODAS) Helpline - 0800 731 0055

-A freephone number that will not show on your telephone bill but may appear on an itemised mobile phone bill.
+The freephone number will not show on your telephone bill but may appear on an itemised mobile phone bill.

-One in 10 lives are being affected by domestic abuse, if that includes you or someone you know, get help and support by visiting reducingtherisk.org.uk for a list or organisations and contact that may be able to help, as well as the following information:
+One in 10 lives is being affected by domestic abuse.
+If that includes you or someone you know, get help and support by visiting reducingtherisk.org.uk for a list of organisations and contact that may be able to help.

 Definition - domestic violence and abuse

 Domestic abuse is any single incident, course of conduct or pattern of abusive behaviour between individuals aged 16 or over who are personally connected to each other as a result of being or having been, intimate partners or family members, regardless of gender or sexuality.